 All Directors have access to Committee papers, may attend Committee meetings and receive minutes of Committee meetings even if they are not a member of the relevant Committee.
-Verbal reports on Committee recommendations and business are provided at the next Board meeting.

 The Board periodically reviews the composition of its Committees as part of the Board succession planning process.
 Committee membership is based on the qualifications, skills and experience of each Director while ensuring an appropriate allocation of responsibilities between Directors.